-The CRM Program provides for professional and ethical standards of performance, and establishes a mechanism for reviewing charges of professional misconduct with associated disciplinary guidelines.
-The Board of Forestry and Fire Protection, through its Professional Foresters Examining Committee (PFEC), provides administrative oversight and annual review of the Society's program to insure compliance with State-mandated requirements to fully protect the public's interest.
+The Board of Forestry and Fire Protection, through its Professional Foresters Examining Committee (PFEC), provides administrative oversight and annual review of the Society's program to ensure compliance with State-mandated requirements to fully protect the public's interest.

 A Certified Rangeland Manager applies scientific principles to the art and science of managing rangelands.
 Rangelands are lands supporting grass, shrub, and savanna vegetation types pursuant to the Cal-Pac SRM Program for Certification of Professional Rangeland Managers (14 CCR §1651(c)).
 This program of certification is a service provided by Cal-Pac SRM as a means for demonstrating and supporting the special expertise required to practice as a Certified Rangeland Manager.
 Pursuant to 14 CCR §1651(a), a CRM shall perform professional services only in those subjects in which he or she is competent by training and experience.